Destroyertubu/L3/docs/getting_started.md

-# Getting Started with GLECO
+# Getting Started with L3

 ## Installation